The Devil Diamond

 The Devil Diamond is a 1937 American film directed by Leslie Goodwins.

-The film is also known as Peter B. Kyne's The Devil Diamond (American complete title).
+The film is also known as Peter B. Kyne's The Devil Diamond (American complete title), Bullets and Diamonds, and Diamonds Vs. Bullets.

 Plot summary

 A group of thugs tries to steal the cursed title gem from a jeweler who has been hired to cut it into small, saleable pieces.